metacran/r-builder/README.md

 * R 3.1.0
 * R 3.0.3

-# How to use r-builder with your CI
+# How to use r-builder with your package

 ## Travis CI